okpalaChidiebere/golang-web-dev/021_third-party-serveMux/README.md

 # Third-party ServeMux

-You can search [godoc.org](https://godoc.org/) for third-party packages.
+You can search [pkg.go.dev](https://pkg.go.dev/) for third-party packages.
+You can search for standard packages or third party packages as well.
+The more poprpular third party packages will have more imports

 Here is [a good third-party ServeMux](https://godoc.org/github.com/julienschmidt/httprouter) that allows easy access to methods for routing & path parameters.